 Visa nationals are nationals of countries listed in Appendix Visitor: Visa National List of the Immigration Rules.
 Visa nationals must apply for a visa before travelling to the UK.

 Non-visa Nationals applying for a Standard Visitor visa:

 If you are a non-visa national, it is possible to travel to the UK without a visa and apply for a Standard Visitor visa on arrival.
 If you do this, you must show the Border Force officer that you meet the requirements of that category by carrying the relevant documents listed below.
 If you are a non-visa national and would prefer to obtain the Standard Visitor visa before travelling to the UK, this is also acceptable.

 Entering the UK via Dublin

-If you are a non-visa national, you cannot apply to enter under the Short-Term Study route at the UK border if you travel to the UK via Dublin, as you will not pass through immigration control.
-If you intend to travel to the UK via Dublin, you should obtain a Short-Term Study visa from home before travelling to the UK.
+If you are a non-visa national, you cannot apply to enter under the Standard Visitor visa route at the UK border if you travel to the UK via Dublin, as you will not pass through immigration control.
+If you intend to travel to the UK via Dublin, you should obtain a Standard Visitor visa from home before travelling to the UK.

 If you do decide to travel without first obtaining entry clearance you will be deemed to have three months permission to stay in the UK.
 The three months' permission allows you to study, but it may not be enough time to complete your short course.
 You cannot extend your stay in the UK; if you need to be in the UK for more than the three months, you will need to leave the UK within the three month period after you arrive, then re-enter asking for immigration permission to enter as a short-term student.